Floer theory and flips: Transversality

 where we assume that the metric on $X$ is chosen so that $L$ is totally geodesic, that is, preserved by geodesic flow.
 For any combinatorial type $\Gamma$ with vertices labelled by homology classes denote by $\Map^{k,p}_{\Gamma}(C,X,L) \subset \Map^{k,p}(C,X,L) $ the subset of maps such that $u$ has the prescribed homology class on each component.

-For each local trivialization of the universal tree disk as in \eqref{localtriv} we consider the ambient moduli space defined as follows.
-Let $\Map^{k,p}_\Gamma(C,X,L,D)$ denote the space of maps of Sobolev class $k \ge 1,p > 2$ mapping the boundary of $C$ into $L$, the interior markings into $D$, and constant on each disk with no interior marking, and with the prescribed order of vanishing at the intersection points with $D$.
+For each local trivialization of the universal tree disk as in \eqref{localtriv} we define a Banach manifold that combines variations in the domain with variations in the map, depending on a choice of Sobolev norm.
+Let $\Map^{k,p}_\Gamma(C,X,L,D)$ denote the subspace of maps mapping the boundary of $C$ into $L$, the interior markings into $D$, and constant on each disk with no interior marking, and with the prescribed order of vanishing at the intersection points with $D$.
 Let $l \gg k$ be an integer and

 Consider the map given by the local trivialization